-- Be responsible when using silent shooting, and respect subject privacy and portrait rights. - Images of fast-moving subjects may look distorted. - Bands of light may be displayed and stripes from differences in brightness may be captured in images if you shoot in Silent Mode under flickering light sources (such as fluorescent lights) or when another camera's flash fires. - Continuous shooting and flash photography are not available.
+- Be responsible when using silent shooting, and respect subject privacy and portrait rights. - Images of fast-moving subjects may look distorted. - Continuous shooting and flash photography are not available.

 Creative Zone

 Creative Zone modes give you the freedom to shoot in a variety of ways by setting your preferred shutter speed, aperture value, exposure, and more.